Estadio de La Cartuja

-Estadio La Cartuja (/es/), formerly Estadio Olímpico de Sevilla, officially known as Estadio La Cartuja de Sevilla, is a stadium situated in the Isla de la Cartuja in Seville, Spain.
+Estadio La Cartuja (/es/), formerly Estadio Olímpico de Sevilla, officially known as Estadio La Cartuja de Sevilla, is a stadium situated in the Isla de La Cartuja in Seville, Spain.
 It is used mostly for football and it is commonly referred to as simply 'La Cartuja'.
 It was completed in 1999 for the World Championships in Athletics and expanded in 2025.
-With a capacity of 70,000 seats, La Cartuja is the 4th-largest stadium in Spain and the largest in Andalusia.
+With a capacity of 71,374 seats, La Cartuja is the third-largest stadium in Spain and the largest in Andalusia.
 It was the venue for the 2003 UEFA Cup final between Celtic and Porto.

-The stadium is currently the temporary home of Sevilla-based club Real Betis during the renovation of their own stadium, Estadio Benito Villamarín.
+The stadium is currently the temporary home of Seville-based club Real Betis during the renovation of their own stadium, Estadio Benito Villamarín.

 History

 The stadium was one of those included in the Seville bids for the 2004 and 2008 Summer Olympics.
 After the failure of the last bid, the stadium remained unused by either of Seville's major football teams as both Real Betis and Sevilla continued to use their own stadiums.
 However, both teams expressed their intention to move temporarily while their respective home grounds were renovated.

-The stadium is currently managed by the Sociedad Estadio Olímpico de Sevilla S.A., participated by the Regional Government of Andalusia (40% ownership), the Spanish Government (25%); Seville City Council (19%), Seville Congress of Deputies (13%) and the remaining 3% shared evenly between Real Betis and Sevilla FC.
+The stadium is currently managed by the Sociedad Estadio Olímpico de Sevilla S.A., participated by the Regional Government of Andalusia (40% ownership), the Spanish Government (25%); Seville City Council (19%), Seville Congress of Deputies (13%) and the remaining 3% shared evenly between Real Betis and Sevilla.

 The Spain national football team occasionally use the stadium for home games, last playing there in 2023.
 The stadium has previously hosted the final of the Copa del Rey.
 Real Betis's home game against Villarreal on 31 March 2007 also took place here following a temporary ban from the Manuel Ruiz de Lopera.

 The Royal Spanish Tennis Federation has chosen it twice to host the Davis Cup final, in 2004 and 2011.
-On both occasions a temporary roof was installed on one side of the stadium, where the clay court was placed.
+On both occasions, a temporary roof was installed on one side of the stadium, where the clay court was placed.

 On 5 February 2020, the stadium was chosen by the Royal Spanish Football Federation to host four Copa del Rey finals from 2021 to 2024.

-On 23 April 2021 it was announced that the stadium would replace San Mamés Stadium in Bilbao as a host stadium for UEFA Euro 2020, which was unable to fulfill its original hosting duties due to the COVID-19 pandemic.
+On 23 April 2021, it was announced that the stadium would replace the San Mamés Stadium in Bilbao as a host stadium for UEFA Euro 2020, which was unable to fulfill its original hosting duties due to the COVID-19 pandemic.
 During the tournament, and as part of the UEFA Festival, Seville was illuminated at night with a light show across the cityscape.

-In 2025, La Cartuja was expanded to 70,000 seats, along with the removal of the athletics track; it was re-inaugurated on 26 April for the 2025 Copa del Rey final.
-The new capacity made it the third biggest stadium in Spain, after Camp Nou and Santiago Bernabéu, with the overall renovation project – including access improvements and a glass roof – to be completed around 2028 in advance of it staging matches at the 2030 FIFA World Cup.
+In 2025, La Cartuja was expanded to 71,374 seats, along with the removal of the athletics track; it was re-inaugurated on 26 April for the 2025 Copa del Rey final.
+The new capacity made it the third biggest stadium in Spain, after the Camp Nou and the Santiago Bernabéu, with the overall renovation project – including access improvements and a glass roof – to be completed around 2028 in advance of it staging matches at the 2030 FIFA World Cup.